Kuiil7/Weather-Dashboard/README.md

 This is a weather dashboard application with search functionality to find current weather conditions and the future weather outlook for multiple cities.

-# AJAX to hook into the API to retrieve data in JSON format.

-# Displays the following under current weather conditions:
+# AJAX to hook into the API to retrieve data in JSON format and display the following under current weather conditions:

   * City